brandnewbox/rancher2_cli_orb/README.md

 If you intend to update the version, please make sure it unzips.
 Some did not.

+By keeping the file name generic, we can swap in new versions without having to change the underlying orb.

 # Updating?

 Don't forget to bump the version in `.circleci/config.yml` and in the example in `src/orb.yml` everytime!